-The inbox is a crowded place these days – especially with social distancing making it hard to connect in our usual ways.
+The inbox is a crowded place these days.
 Between work messages, catch-ups with friends and family and countless promotional emails, it’s tricky to get your brand’s message to stand out.

 When you’re marketing to your customers, email is one of the best tools at your disposal.
 However, adding an email address to your database is only half the battle.
 Once you’ve got your mailing list sorted, you need to make sure your message is opened and the content inside is compelling enough for people to click.